-As part of a series of tailored sessions and workshops on careers, all Year 11 pupils have a 40 minute careers interview with an independent adviser, and pupils are given the chance to speak to subject specialists who can advise on the co-curricular activities that support university and employment applications.
+Year 11 pupils have a 40 minute careers interview with an independent adviser.
+They may also speak to subject specialists who can advise on the academic subjects and co-curricular activities that support university and employment applications.
 Those considering medicine will join MedSoc for advice and support on the process from A Level options to mock multiple mini-interview practice via the Forest Futures – Medics Workshop.